shaojiankui/JKCategories/README.md

 ## License

-IOS-Categories is available under the MIT license.
+iOS-Categories is available under the MIT license.